Welcome to the Homepage of the Computer Vision Lab (CVL)

 Our second focus is on education and training of undergraduate and graduate students in Computer Science, including guidance and supervision of Bachelors, Masters, and PhD theses.

-Computer Vision Lab has been playing an important role in various national and international research activities: Apart from participation in international research circles and scientific conferences, CVL coordinates an ERASMUS-programme and has over the years (co-)organised a number of peer reviewed international Computer Vision conferences, namely AAPR 2000, DAGM 2005, EVA 2006, CAIP 2007, EVA 2008, VSMM 2009, and AAPR 2010.
+Computer Vision Lab has been playing an important role in various national and international research activities: Apart from participation in international research circles and scientific conferences, CVL coordinates an ERASMUS-programme and has over the years (co-)organised a number of peer reviewed international Computer Vision conferences, namely AAPR 2000, DAGM 2005, EVA 2006, CAIP 2007, EVA 2008, VSMM 2009, AAPR 2010, and DocEng 2016.

 Above that, CVL has vast experience in running and leading municipal, national, as well as European projects.